mariam-elshakafi/MP3-RaspberryPi-Buildroot/README.md

 Also, since we didn't allow ssh empty password in sshd_config, we'll need to assign a password for root user
 ![password](../assets/Menuconfig/System_Configuration/password.png?raw=true)

-Don't forget to add paths to overlay folder, and your post-build script
+Don't forget to add paths to overlay folder, post-build script, and post-image script.

+**Notes:**

-**Note:** Don't remove the path for the original Raspberry Pi post-build script, instead just separate paths with a space :D
+1. Don't remove the path for the original Raspberry Pi post-build script or post-image, instead just separate paths with a space :D
 ![postbuild](../assets/Menuconfig/System_Configuration/post-build.png?raw=true)

+2. The rpi default post-image generates the sdcard.img.
+So, you have to execute the mp3-post-image first.\
+This is done by providing the paths to post-image scripts in order (mp3 first, default second) as found in our defconfig.

 ### Filesystem Image
 The size of the image need to be increased for extra packages